 This idea is kinda like the defensive tactics of the skunk but on a much smaller scale.
 The skunk’s strategy is basically to gross you out (not the scientific term) and make any would-be predators think twice about turning the foul-smelling furry friend into dinner.
 Defecating and urinated during moments of extreme fear and stress could have a similar impact.

-Your Cat’s Stinky Glands
+Reason 3: Your Cat’s Stinky Glands

 Cat’s actually take this skunk idea a little further and will often do more than just poop when they’re scared.
 Your cat’s anal sacs are “two small pouches located on either side of the anus at approximately the four o’clock and eight o’clock positions.”
-When your cat gets scared or excited they can release a terrible smelling liquid inside.
+When your cat gets scared or excited it can release a terrible smelling liquid inside.

 And I can assure you, you’ll know it when you smell it as it’s a uniquely terrible smell.